zalewskij/Bird-classification-application/README.md

 - pytest (version 7.1.2)
 - torch (version 1.11.0+cpu)

-They can be be installed using `pip`.
+They can be installed using `pip`.

 ### Starting the application
 - To start the application, run `python application.py` in the `backend/api` directory.